Wiley Post: Honors and tributes

 In 1936, the Smithsonian Institution acquired the Winnie Mae from Post's widow for $25,000.
-Two monuments at the crash site commemorate the death of the two men and are listed on the National Register of Historic Places.
+Two monuments at the crash site commemorate the death of him and Will Rogers and are listed on the National Register of Historic Places.
 The nearby Wiley Post–Will Rogers Memorial Airport located in Utqiagvik, Alaska bears their names.

 Wiley Post Airport, a large FAA designated reliever airport in Oklahoma City, is named after Post.
 Oklahoma City's major commercial airport is named after Will Rogers, so that both victims of the crash are honored by airports in Oklahoma City.
 The Will Rogers – Wiley Post Memorial Seaplane Base is a seaplane base located on Lake Washington, at the north end of the Renton Municipal Airport in Renton, Washington.

-The U.S. Army Air Forces (later United States Air Force) named a street on the former Maywood Army Air Forces Specialized Storage Depot (later Cheli Air Force Station), after Post.
+The U.S. Army Air Forces, later the United States Air Force, named a street after Post on the former Maywood Army Air Forces Specialized Storage Depot, later Cheli Air Force Station.
 No longer owned by the federal government, Wiley Post Road remains, connecting Bandini Boulevard and Lindbergh Lane in Bell, California.

 Post received the Distinguished Flying Cross (1932), the Gold Medal of Belgium (1934), and the International Harmon Trophy (1934).
-He was enshrined in the National Aviation Hall of Fame in 1969.
-Post was inducted into the First Flight Society's First Flight Shrine, located at the Wright Brothers National Memorial, on December 17, 1970.
+In 1969, he was enshrined in the National Aviation Hall of Fame.
+On December 17, 1970, he was inducted into the First Flight Society's First Flight Shrine, located at the Wright Brothers National Memorial.

-In 1997, he was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.
+In 1997, Post was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 In 1979, the United States Postal Service honored Post with two airmail stamps.

-Post was inducted posthumously into the Oklahoma Hall of Fame in 2004.
+In 2004, Post was inducted posthumously into the Oklahoma Hall of Fame.

-For many years, The Wiley Post Commission, based in Oklahoma City, presented the annual Wiley Post Spirit Award to "an individual in general aviation who best exemplifies the innovative and pioneering spirit of Wiley Post."
+For many years, The Wiley Post Commission, based in Oklahoma City, presented the annual Wiley Post Spirit Award to "an individual in general aviation who best exemplifies the innovative and pioneering spirit of Wiley Post".